Amazon Transcribe provides speech-to-text transcription at scale, and like similar APIs from Microsoft, Google...

 In the long run, the core technology might also improve the Alexa conversational interface to enable long-form dictation of emails and office notes.

 Proceed with caution

 Amazon Transcribe seems like a good fit for workflow automation around predictive analytics and trend analysis.
-But most transcription engines only tend to get excellent results with high-quality microphones in quiet environments.
+But most speech-to-text transcription engines only tend to get excellent results with high-quality microphones in quiet environments.
 Additionally, enterprises could face liability issues in use cases that apply to a person's health or safety, such as medical records or prescriptions; these applications will likely require humans to verify accuracy.

 The Transcribe API will make it easier to integrate into these verification workflows.
 But it's important to note that Amazon currently offers Transcribe as an asynchronous API only, which means there are no guarantees of how long it will take to return results.